bastcatalan/bastcatalan/README.md

 - 👀 I’m interested in ...
 Rollers 🛼, Sun and beach, also Canada 🇨🇦
 - 🌱 I’m currently learning Node, Express, Flutter
 - 💞️ I’m looking to collaborate on nothing yet, just studying and making experiments (they're failing so I'm learning how-<del>not</del>-to)
-- 📫 How to reach me: through my insta @xbasthy
+- 📫 How to reach me: through my....

 <!---
 bastcatalan/bastcatalan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.